Andy16823/GFX/README.md

 - **Documentation:** [docs.gfx-engine.org](https://docs.gfx-engine.org)

 **Getting Started:**
-Clone the repository and consult the comprehensive documentation in the Wiki to begin developing your games with Genesis.
+Clone the repository and consult the comprehensive documentation in the Wiki to begin developing your games with GFX.

 **License:**
-Genesis Game Engine is licensed under the MIT License.
+GFX Game Engine is licensed under the MIT License.
 Refer to the License folder for detailed terms.

-For the latest updates and community support, visit [Genesis Game Engine on GitHub](https://github.com/Andy16823/GFX/tree/main/GFX/GFX%200.1.0.1).
+For the latest updates and community support, visit [GFX Game Engine on GitHub](https://github.com/Andy16823/GFX/tree/main/GFX/GFX%200.1.0.1).

-Let your creativity flourish with Genesis Game Engine 0.1.2!
+Let your creativity flourish with GFX Game Engine 0.1.2!